chwmath-netizen/NLCS-S-Engine/README.md

 ---
 ### 7. 🎯 🎯 The Final Thesis: Logic Superiority Verification (8B & 13B)

+**7B models fail to run the system; the S-Engine activates reliably from 8B and above.**

 **This section validates the core philosophy of NLCS: Logic Structure (Software) is superior to Model Size (Hardware).**

 The experiment successfully deployed the S-Engine Diagnostic Core on a common 13B parameter model, proving the feasibility of **On-Device AGI** for critical applications.